medvedevgroup/vargeno/README.md

 vargeno ucscd ref.fa snp.txt ref.dict snp.dict
 gbf ucsc ref.fa snp.txt ref.bf snp.bf
 ```
-This constructs the reference dictionaries `ref.dict` and `snp.dict`, the reference Bloom filters `ref.bf` and `snp.dict`, and also a file with the chromosome lengths `ref.fa.chrlens`.
+This constructs the reference dictionaries `ref.dict` and `snp.dict`, the reference Bloom filters `ref.bf` and `snp.bf`, and also a file with the chromosome lengths `ref.fa.chrlens`.

 To perform the genotyping, you can use either VarGeno-QV:
 ```